GibsonLab-GT/All-but-One/README.md

 I.) Input:

 	Genotype data for each gene of interest in the form of PLINK files located in a "genotype" directory.
-Any phenotype data must be called "phenotype_for_chosen"genes" and structured as:
+Any phenotype data must be called "phenotype_for_chosen_genes" and structured as:

 	chr
 	gene